 The Southern Baptist Convention meets once each year for a two-day meeting in June to celebrate what God is doing through our combined ministry efforts and to deliberate on our direction for the future.
 The annual meeting combines the elements of an old-fashioned revival meeting with an open-microphone business meeting.

 Future meeting sites must be contracted years in advance and are selected by the SBC following a recommendation from the SBC Executive Committee.
-Sites through 2020 have been selected and will meet in St. Louis, Missouri, in 2016; Phoenix, Arizona, in 2017; Dallas, Texas, in 2018; Birmingham, Alabama, in 2019; and Orlando, Florida, in 2020.
+Sites through 2024 have been selected and will meet in Birmingham, Alabama, in 2019; Orlando, Florida, in 2020; Nashville, Tennessee, in 2021; Anaheim, California, in 2022; Charlotte, North Carolina, in 2023; and Indianapolis, Indiana, in 2024.

-The proceedings of the current and previous SBC annual meetings may be accessed at SBCEC.org/bor.
+The proceedings of the current and previous SBC annual meetings may be accessed at SBCEC.org.